StevenLomon/olympics2024-etl-and-analysis-project-using-lambda-and-glue/README.md

 The AWS Services that will be used are S3, AWS Glue (with AWS GlueCrawler), Amazon CloudWatch, AWS Lambda, DynamoDB and Amazon Athena.
 The AWS Data Wrangler library will be used over pandas for the data transformation since we're working with AWS services.
 Terraform will be used to automate and manage the provisioning of AWS resources involved in the data pipeline.

-I started by authorizing and getting my hands on the data from the API
+To start the project, data from the API was asked for access by atuhorizing on the official website.
-While waiting for the request access, I started setting up an IAM User that will be used during the project.
+While waiting for the request access, an IAM User was being set up that will be used during the project.
 This user will only have full access to all of the services that are used in the project and these services only as per the Principle of Least Privilege.
 The user will both have console access (with MFA) and programmatic access via the CLI and the user will also be disabled by the end of the project to minimuze security risks.
-When applying policies, I stumbled upon the two types of CloudWatch for the first time: AWS CloudWatchEvidently and AWS CloudWatchRUM (Real User Monitoring).
+(When applying policies, I stumbled upon the two types of CloudWatch for the first time: AWS CloudWatchEvidently and AWS CloudWatchRUM (Real User Monitoring).
 CloudWatchEvidently is moreso used for A/B testing and feature flag management and so for this project CloudWatchRUM will instead be used.
-This is also more in line with what I learned when studying for the Cloud Practitioner Exam haha
+This is also more in line with what I learned when studying for the Cloud Practitioner Exam haha)
-My own personal note: to access the AWS CLI, it's not awscli or aws-cli, it's aws configure Since all of the services that will be used throughout the project are avaialble in the Stockholm (eu-north-1) region and it's the closest one I'm located to, this is the one that will be used.
+Since all of the services that will be used throughout the project are avaialble in the Stockholm (eu-north-1) region and it's the closest one location-wise, this is the one that will be used.

 I then created the provider.tf file.
 This is my first time working with Terraform so everything is new but exciting and I'm focusing on failing forward!
 The official Terraform documentation has a super handy button that says "Use this Provider" that allows us to quickly set up our provider: https://registry.terraform.io/providers/hashicorp/aws/latest/docs
 With our terraform version block and aws provider block with the region we want to use in provider.tf written, we can run terraform init in our terminal (with Terraform also installed which I did earlier following this: https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) to initalize our Terraform back-end.
 We are displayed with "Terraform has been successfully initialized!"